Trigger fingerDigital stenosing tenosynovitis; Trigger digit; Trigger finger release; Locked finger; Digital flexor tenosynovitis

 - Do work or activities that require repeated gripping of their hands

-Trigger finger is diagnosed by your medical history and a physical exam.
-You will not need x-rays or lab tests.
+Trigger finger is diagnosed by medical history and a physical exam.
+Trigger finger usually does not require x-rays or lab tests.

 In mild cases, the goal is to decrease swelling in the tunnel.

-- Your doctor may tape your finger to one of your other fingers (called “buddy tape”).
+- Allowing the tendon to rest.
+Your health care provider may ask you to wear a splint.
+Or, the provider may tape your finger to one of your other fingers (called buddy taping).

 - Applying heat and ice and stretching may also be helpful.